CharleyGui/docs.fr-fr/includes/core-changes/aspnetcore/3.0/signalr-js-client-package-name.md

 #### <a name="recommended-action"></a>Action recommandée

-Basculez vers le nouveau `@microsoft/signalr`package.
+Basculez vers le nouveau package `@microsoft/signalr` .

 #### <a name="category"></a>Category